Welcome to the new Bucks County Genealogical Society!

 The BCGS is a newly formed group of genealogists interested in sharing our passion for researching family history and making a difference in the genealogical community.
 If you are a genealogist living in Bucks County, Pennsylvania, or researching your ancestry in Bucks County, or would like to learn how to start creating your family tree, please join us!

 Our August program will feature our president, Christine Roberts, with a presentation about overcoming those brick walls that confront us all in our research.
-The meeting will be held on Saturday, May 3, 2014, at the David Library of the American Revolution.
+The meeting will be held on Saturday, August 2, 2014, at the David Library of the American Revolution.
 See our Calendar of Events for more details.